Resource Now Available for Chapter House Corporations!

 Click here to download "A Guide to Fundraising for Housing" for Chapter House Corporations.
-This new resource provides tips and best practices for successful fundraising, explains tax law and Pi Phi guidelines, and offers recommended reading and additional resources.
+This resource provides tips and best practices for successful fundraising, explains tax law and Pi Phi guidelines, and offers recommended reading and additional resources.
 Questions about this guide?
-Contact Teri Chadwick, Executive Director.
+Contact Jenny Miller Pratt, Development Director.

 Why are there complicated rules around fundraising for Greek housing on college campuses?

 There are many reasons why fundraising for Greek housing is complicated, and many people working to address the issue.
 Charitable dollars are restricted in their payment for construction and maintenance of a chapter house, but under existing tax law, the IRS has issued rulings approving funding for the following types of educational areas:

 - Study rooms or study areas

 - Furniture and equipment for educational areas

 - Operating fund for educational areas